DataDog/effective-dashboards/dashboards/kubernetes_capacity_planning/README.md

 # How to use the dashboard

-Once one of the latest agent is deployed as well as the various k8s integrations setup (mostly automated with the Helm/Operator deployement), the data will start populate the dashboard.
+Once one of the latest agents is deployed as well as the various Kubernetes integrations setup (mostly automated with the Helm/Operator deployment), the data will start populating the dashboard.

 ## Template variables